ashwiniunde/ashwiniunde/README.md

 ### About Me

-Third-year Computer Science Engineering student passionate about turning data into insights.
+Computer Science Engineering student passionate about turning data into insights.
-Skilled in Python, NLP, and machine learning, with a focus on data analysis and problem-solving.
+Skilled in Python, Data Analytics NLP, and machine learning, with a focus on data analysis and problem-solving.

 ---